DoriaWW/Airbnb-Review_Score-Spain/README.md

 **Source**

 In the map source ("src") the code to prepare the date is stored.

+**Output**

+In the map output the result of the study is shown in a Rmd file.

 <!---
 Provide an overview of the directory structure and files.